 Moms Clean Air Force New Mexico hosted State of the Union house parties in Albuquerque and Santa Fe.

 Moms Clean Air Force New Mexico participated in Women’s Marches in Santa Fe and Albuquerque.

-Moms Clean Air Force New Mexico hosted a Health Summit in Las Cruces, NM.
+Moms Clean Air Force New Mexico hosted a Health Summit in Las Cruces, New Mexico.

-Moms Clean Air Force New Mexico coordinated and moderated a tele-presser on Earthworks’ Oil & Gas Threat Map.
-Two moms were present on webinar to discuss the impact of oil and gas drilling near schools.
+Moms Clean Air Force New Mexico coordinated and moderated a telepresser on Earthworks’s Oil & Gas Threat Map.
+Two moms were present on the webinar to discuss the impact of oil and gas drilling near schools.

 Moms Clean Air Force New Mexico hosted a Back to School Party at Tasty Tuesday.

 Moms Clean Air Force New Mexico partnered with Progressive Action Picnic to table at Hyder Park in Albuquerque and talk with families about kids’ health and clean air.

 Moms Clean Air Force New Mexico members attended the 2017 Play-In for Climate Action in Washington, DC.